saricaBugrahan/MostWantedFugitives/ReadME.md

 # Description
 <p>
 This project aims to extract the fugitives information via selenium from
-<a href="https://www.terorarananlar.pol.tr/">Arananlar</a>.The project contains two different image
+<a href="https://www.terorarananlar.pol.tr/">Arananlar</a>.The project contains two different images
 which are scraper and redis.
-The scraper image is responsible for extracting the information from the website and sending via RabbitMQ.
+The scraper image is responsible for extracting the information from the website and sending via RabbitMQ to the server.
-The redis image is responsible for storing the extracted information.
-The rabbitMQ image is responsible for sending the extracted information to the server.
-The server is responsible for storing the extracted information to the database.
+The redis image is responsible for storing the extracted information so that duplicate information will not be sent via RabbitMQ.
+The server is responsible for storing the extracted information to the database and create an API to access the information.

 # Table of Contents